Best probiotics in the UK reviewed - tried and tested 2025

 Rating: 4.75 stars out of 5.

-Verdict: YourBiology Gut+ not only offers 10 strains of probiotics, but also includes two types of prebiotics, three digestive enzymes and vitamin D for gut health support.
-All this means it offers a lot more benefits for gut health and general health than most probiotic supplements do.
-However, as you might expect, this comes at a premium price.
+Verdict: YourBiology Gut+ not only contains 10 strains of live bacteria but also includes two types of prebiotics, three digestive enzymes and vitamin D. It’s designed as a broad, multi-ingredient approach to digestive and immune support which offer more variety than most probiotic-only supplements.
+However, this more complex formulation comes at a premium price.

 Pros

-offers a more holistic gut health solution than most probiotic supplements
+offers a more holistic approach to gut health than most probiotic supplements

 2 types of prebiotics